-Federal and state law protect individuals against employment discrimination on the basis of religion.
-It is against the law for an employer to discriminate against any employee, or applicant for employment, because of his/her religion in regard to: hiring, termination, promotion, compensation, job training, or any other term, condition, or privilege of employment.
+Federal and state law protects individuals against employment discrimination on the basis of religion.
+It is against the law for an employer to discriminate against any employee, or applicant for employment, because of his/her religion in regard to hiring, termination, promotion, compensation, job training, or any other term, condition, or privilege of employment.

-The law prohibits unreasonable refusal to accommodate religiously motivated conduct and practices as well as beliefs.
-The law is intended to protect employment of opportunities not only of victims of discrimination but also individuals who are unintentionally discriminated against because their religious conflict with neutral work rules.
-The law is intended to relieve individuals of the burden of choosing between their job and their religious connections where an employer’s accommodation does not burden others.
-It is unlawful to discriminate against employees because of their religion if a reasonable accommodation of their religious beliefs and practices can be made without cause the employer undue hardship.
+The law prohibits the unreasonable refusal to accommodate religiously motivated conduct and practices as well as beliefs.
+The law is intended to protect not only of victims of discrimination but also individuals who are unintentionally discriminated against because their religion conflicts with neutral work rules.
+The law is intended to relieve individuals of the burden of choosing between their job and their religious connections where an employer’s accommodation would not be a burden to others.
+It is unlawful to discriminate against employees because of their religion if a reasonable accommodation of their religious beliefs and practices can be made without causing the employer with any undue hardship.

-Contact the Experienced Philadelphia Religious Discrimination Lawyers at Galfand Berger
+Contact the Experienced Philadelphia Religious Discrimination Attorneys at Galfand Berger